 2017 Environmental Leadership Awards

-PRC to TO HONOR ENVIRONMENTAL LEADERS AT 2017 AWARDS CELEBRATION
+PRC HONORED ENVIRONMENTAL LEADERS AT 2017 AWARDS CELEBRATION

-PRC will present its 2017 Environmental Leadership awards to four organizations that have demonstrated their commitment to stewardship at its annual Awards Celebration on Thursday evening, November 9th, at the Villanova Hotel and Conference Center.
+PRC presented its 2017 Environmental Leadership awards to four organizations that have demonstrated their commitment to stewardship at its annual Awards Celebration on Thursday evening, November 9th, at the Villanova Hotel and Conference Center.

 American Eagle Paper Mills – Leadership in Sustainable Business (Tyrone, Blair County).

 American Eagle Paper Mills is being honored for its high-efficiency energy and recycling system.
 The company, which creates chlorine-free products from recycled paper and fibers through its sustainable paper mill, upgraded its facility with a high-efficiency natural gas boiler and power distribution system.
 Overall, American Eagle uses innovative de-inking and pulping processes to recycle multiple types of paper.
 The company produces hundreds of thousands of tons of recycled paper products each year, which reduced the need for logging and deforestation.